Ronkonkoma Veterans Disability Lawyer

 Likewise, if you were exposed to Agent Orange and you develop conditions including AL Amyloidosis, multiple myeloma, Chronic B cell leukemia, non-Hodgkin’s lymphoma or certain other conditions, these are also classified as presumptive diseases.
 Additionally, those veterans who were exposed to radiation are also presumed to have a service-connected illness if they subsequently develop any radiogenic diseases, including many different types of cancer.

 When you have a presumptive condition, the VA can provide proof that another cause of your illness or injury existed in order to try to avoid approving your disability claim.
 In most cases, however, if your illness or injury is one that has been found to routinely occur as a result of military service or as a result of exposure to chemicals while you were serving, your claim for benefits should be simple and straightforward.

-A New York City veterans disability attorney at our firm can provide you with insight into whether your condition is a presumptive condition or whether you may need to provide additional documentation to demonstrate that your medical issues were actually caused by your time in the service.
+A Ronkonkoma veterans disability lawyer at our firm can provide you with insight into whether your condition is a presumptive condition or whether you may need to provide additional documentation to demonstrate that your medical issues were actually caused by your time in the service.

 Disability Benefits for Veterans With Post-Traumatic Stress Disorder

 One of the most common reasons that veterans apply for disability benefits is because they are suffering from post-traumatic stress (PTSD) caused by their time serving their country.
 Post-Traumatic Stress Disorder is a serious condition that can impact every aspect of your life.
 If you experience PTSD, you may have a wide range of symptoms, including irritability, hostility, isolation, depression, anxiety, insomnia, nightmares, self-destructive behavior, personality changes, unwanted thoughts and emotional detachment.
 Flashbacks are also a common problem that many veterans suffering from post-traumatic stress disorder experience.